oelghira/Personal-Expense-Labeling/README.md

-# NEXT STEP!
-SHOW DIFFERENCE IN ACCURACY OF CATEGORIZATION WITH EXAMPLE OF BEST & WORST PERFORMING CV's

 # Personal-Expense-Labeling
 In this project I show the process of how I have created and tested a model to categorize my personal expenses for my budget.
 The model is 92% accurate in categorizing my expenses.
 I've accomplished this by using TF-IDF to quantify the descriptions from my credit card and bank account exports and categorize new expenses by using cosine similarity to label new expenses each month.